Vicky Cristina Barcelona

 Vicky Cristina Barcelona is a 2008 romantic comedy drama film written and directed by Woody Allen.
-The film stars Javier Bardem, Penélope Cruz, Rebecca Hall and Scarlett Johansson in lead roles.
-The plot centers on two American women, Vicky and Cristina, who spend a summer in Barcelona, where they meet an artist, Juan Antonio, who is attracted to both of them, while still enamored of his mentally and emotionally unstable ex-wife María Elena.
-The film was shot in Spain in Barcelona, Avilés, and Oviedo, and was Allen's fourth consecutive film shot outside the United States.
+The film stars Javier Bardem, Penélope Cruz, Rebecca Hall and Scarlett Johansson.
+The plot centers on two American women, Vicky and Cristina, who spend a summer in Barcelona, where they meet an artist, Juan Antonio, who is attracted to both of them, while still enamored with his mentally and emotionally unstable ex-wife, María Elena.
+The film was shot in Barcelona, Avilés, and Oviedo, and was Allen's fourth consecutive film shot outside the United States.

-Vicky Cristina Barcelona premiered at the 2008 Cannes Film Festival, and then received a rolling worldwide general release that started on August 15, 2008, in the United States, and continued in various countries until its June 2009 release in Japan.
-The film emerged as a commercial success at the box office, becoming one of Allen's highest-grossing films.
+Vicky Cristina Barcelona premiered at the 2008 Cannes Film Festival on May 17, 2008, and received a rolling worldwide general release that began on August 15, 2008 in the United States by Metro-Goldwyn-Mayer and The Weinstein Company, and on September 19, 2008 in Spain by Warner Bros.
+Pictures.
+The film emerged as a commercial success at the box office, becoming one of Allen's highest-grossing films by grossing $96 million against a $15 million budget.
 It received widespread critical acclaim upon release, with particular praise directed towards Cruz's performance.

-Cruz won both the Academy Award, BAFTA Award and Independent Spirit Award for Best Supporting Actress, in addition to SAG, Golden Globe and Critics Choice nominations in the same category.
-At the 66th Golden Globe Awards, Vicky Cristina Barcelona received 4 nominations, including Best Actor – Musical or Comedy (Bardem), Best Actress – Musical or Comedy (Hall) and Best Supporting Actress (Cruz), winning Best Film – Musical or Comedy.
+Cruz won the Academy Award, BAFTA Award and Independent Spirit Award for Best Supporting Actress, in addition to SAG, Golden Globe and Critics Choice nominations in the same category.
+At the 66th Golden Globe Awards, Vicky Cristina Barcelona received 4 nominations, including Best Actor in a Motion Picture – Musical or Comedy (Bardem), Best Actress in a Motion Picture – Musical or Comedy (Hall) and Best Supporting Actress – Motion Picture (Cruz), winning Best Motion Picture – Musical or Comedy.